openwisp/openwisp-docs/user/monitoring.rst

 This guide assumes you have the
 `OpenWISP Monitoring
 <https://github.com/openwisp/openwisp-monitoring/tree/1.0>`_ module enabled
-in your OpenWISP server application and you have already followed the steps to :doc:`install openwisp-config on your OpenWRT devices <./configure-device>`.
+on your OpenWISP server application and you have already followed the steps to :doc:`install openwisp-config on your OpenWRT devices <./configure-device>`.